 - Plan: Even though live streaming is improvisational, it’s a good idea to plan out what you might cover so that your audience isn’t left hanging or bored.

 - Practice: Find your live stream “voice”.
-Practice beforehand what you might say and do before you go live.
+Practise beforehand what you might say and do before you go live.

 - Package: Planning out your stream’s title, thumbnail and description beforehand can help your stream be discovered and entice viewers to click.

-- Promote: Check out the YouTube Help Center’s resource for promoting before, during and after your live event.
-Subscribers that ring the bell, will get a notification when you go live.
+- Promote: Take a look at the YouTube Help Centre’s resource for promoting before, during and after your live event.
+Subscribers that ring the bell will get a notification when you go live.

 - Schedule: If you have a packed programming calendar, consider using live streams instead of uploads to offload some of the editing and post-production time.